7 Tips On Effective Communication For Remote Teams

 - If team members are having a problem, how should that be communicated?
 How should team members relay feedback?

-Once you’ve set expectations, follow these 7 tips to work better, more efficiently, and more enjoyably with your remote team.
+Once you’ve set expectations, follow these 7 laws to work better, more efficiently, and more enjoyably with your remote team.

 Even if your first inclination is to keep face-to-face communications to a minimum, make sure to schedule face-to-face meetings at regular intervals via Zoom, Google Meet, or your video conferencing tool of choice.